 This argument came up in a context where the new could hardly be more broken than the old.

-If all else fails, make sure you do the new thing the old way
+And if all else fails, make sure you do the new thing the old way

 If you want to take part in one of the upcoming Ignite Sofia events, send an email to ignitesofia at gmail do com.